 The low cobalt chemistry of Ultium battery cells drives down EV manufacturing costs to USD 100/kWh or less.
 Upcoming drivable vehicles that will use the GM global EV platform are Cadillac Lyriq, Cruise Origin, and GMC Hummer.
 Honda will design and build two electric vehicles using this modular EV platform.

 By 2025, GM Global EV platform expects to witness investments up to USD 20 billion while meeting customer demands of more than 1 million global sales.

 The road ahead

 As the automotive industry continues to adopt electrification, stakeholders will face profitability challenges over the next few years.
 To address cost issues, automakers will need to consider partnering with competitors on modular EV platforms.

 Stakeholder collaboration between leading OEMs can reduce the fixed-cost burden of R&D, tooling, and plants, and enable multiple model variants.
 The whole point of an EV platform is that it doesn’t have to be complex.
 Modular EV platforms will accelerate vehicle electrification, focusing on ways to lower cost, increase driving range, and revolutionize next-generation EV architecture to scale e-mobility.

-Netscribes helps automotive industry practitioners identify new growth opportunities, understand the impact of emerging technologies, and drive innovation through market intelligence.
+Netscribes helps automotive industry practitioners identify new growth opportunities, understand the impact of emerging technologies, and drive innovation through market research.
 To learn more about the latest developments in the electric vehicle technology space, contact us.